 Cunning Plans

-I begin my look into Dead Souls with 🧥 Two Novels and an Overcoat, which notes several similarities between Dead Souls and The Year of Living Dangerously.
+Dead Souls and The Year of Living Dangerously are vastly different in style and content, yet they are also strikingly similar in some ways.
 Dead Souls delves into Chichikov’s absurd scam of selling souls, a scam which is echoed in Putin’s attempt to sell a special military operation that isn’t in the interests of Russian citizens.
 Similarly, Year delves into Sukaro’s attempt to sell communism to Indonesians and to back a communist coup, even though the Muslim and Hindu nation doesn’t want to live under a rigid atheist political system.
-Indonesians (especially their Muslim generals) reject Sukarno’s politics of revolution, in favour of a right-leaning capitalist democratic system (which doesn’t ignore the cultural diversity and tolerance already written into their national pancasilla philosophy).
+Indonesians (especially the Muslim generals) reject Sukarno’s politics of revolution, in favour of a right-leaning capitalist democratic system — which doesn’t ignore the cultural diversity and tolerance already written into their national pancasilla philosophy.

 In 🧥 Two Novels and an Overcoat I suggest that Gogol’s short story “The Overcoat” gives us a wonderful metaphor by which to ponder the Russian state of mind.
 What lies hidden beneath the Russian overcoat, pamphlets of rebellion or items to barter?
 Will Russians revolt against Putin or will they continue to swap his guarantees of security for their blind allegiance?